 NIST is a non-regulatory federal agency that develops and promotes standards and guidelines to improve the security and resilience of information systems.
 The agency’s mission is to advance innovation and competitiveness by providing measurement and standards infrastructure.
 NIST’s work spans a wide range of areas, including cybersecurity, manufacturing, and technology research.

-The NIST Cybersecurity Framework incorporates industry best practices and aims to help organizations manage cybersecurity risks.
-It provides a common language for organizations to communicate about, manage, and reduce cybersecurity risks.
-By following the framework, organizations can improve their cybersecurity posture and better protect their information and systems.
+The NIST Cybersecurity Framework incorporates industry best practices and aims to help organisations manage cybersecurity risks.
+It provides a common language for organisations to communicate about, manage, and reduce cybersecurity risks.
+By following the framework, organisations can improve their cybersecurity posture and better protect their information and systems.

 Core Functions of NIST